 \end{theorem}

-Thus, in order to conclude that $\textrm{\v{C}ech}_{\mathbb{X}}(\mathcal{X},r)$ in \eqref{eq:background_cech} has the same homology as $\mathbb{X}$, it is enough to show, by the nerve theorem, that the union of restricted balls $\bigcup_{x\in\mathcal{X}} \mathbb{B}_{\mathbb{X}}(x,r_{x})$ covers the target space $\mathbb{X}$ and that any arbitrary non-empty intersection of restricted balls is contractible.
+Thus, in order to conclude that the $\textrm{\v{C}ech}_{\mathbb{X}}(\mathcal{X},r)$ complex in \eqref{eq:background_cech} has the same homotopy type as $\mathbb{X}$, it is enough to show, by the nerve theorem, that the union of restricted balls $\bigcup_{x\in\mathcal{X}} \mathbb{B}_{\mathbb{X}}(x,r_{x})$ covers the target space $\mathbb{X}$ and that any arbitrary non-empty intersection of restricted balls is contractible.
 The difficulty in establishing the latter, more technical, condition lies in the fact that it is not clear a priori what properties of $\mathbb{X}$ will imply it.
 If $\mathbb{X}$ is a convex set, then the nerve theorem applies straightforwardly.
 But for more general spaces, such as smooth lower-dimensional manifolds, it is not obvious how contractibility may be guaranteed.
-One of the main result of this note, given below in Theorem~\ref{thm:nerve_contractible}, asserts that if $\mathbb{X}$ has positive reach and the radii of the restricted balls are small compared to the reach, then any non-empty intersections of restricted balls is contractible.
+One of the main results of this paper, given below in Theorem~\ref{thm:nerve_contractible}, asserts that if $\mathbb{X}$ has positive reach and the radii of the restricted balls are small compared to the reach, then any non-empty intersection of restricted balls is contractible.